ESSI-Lab/DAB/README.md

 <details>

-<summary>In case DAB is used in the work described by a scientific paper / technical report</summary>
+<summary>To use the DAB technology for a scientific and/or technological publication</summary>

 Please note at least **one of the following papers should be cited to give correct author attributions** while describing work making use of the DAB: